pnminh/udacity-data-engineering/data-modeling/project/workspace/README.md

     group by s.title
     order by occurrences;
     ```
-## About the company
+## About the Sparkify the company
-Sparkify is a company focusing on providing users with the highest quality music collections.
+Sparkify is a company focusing on providing our music lovers with our large collection of songs
+from all genres and countries around the world.
+Our streaming application, Sparkify,
+is highly reviewed by our loyal customers with its easy-to-use and intelligent features.